jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-06-30-emax-hawk-5-unboxing-review-and-setup/index.md

 ![Betaflight configuration page 1](emax-hawk-5-unboxing-review-and-setup-42.png)

 Let's verify that SBUS is set and also with the XM+ receiver we get RSSI output on channel 12, which is neat and can be then shown on the OSD.
-You can enable it here in the configuration tab.
+In order to see the correct values, make sure RSSI_ADC analog is **switched off** in this page.

 ![Betaflight configuration page 2](emax-hawk-5-unboxing-review-and-setup-27.png)